mmccall10/plucto/README.md

   from(u in User) |> Rolodex.flip(conn, Repo)
 ```

 Rolodex is currently a configuration free library.
-It gets all the informaion it needs using the request query string.
+It gets all the informaion it needs using the `Plug.Conn` struct.
-The only two parameters that matter are `page` and `limit`.
+The only two query parameters that matter are `page` and `limit`.
 Neither are required to initiate a paginated response.
-Rolodex will default to page 1 and a limit of 10.
+Rolodex will default to page 1 and a limit of 25.

 Consider a page that list users.
 www.officeadmin.com/users is paginatable due to the Rolodex defaults.